sergii-kuku/gradle-git-plugin/README.md

 Use-cases:
 - Can be useful if following branching development model and not willing to manually change the artifact/project version in every dev branch.
 - Can be used to set jar version, to configure uploadArchives or install, etc.
+- Anything else you might need current branch information for.

 - NOTE: if the project version is not set, it defaults to `unspecified` and so for DEV branch `feature-branch` it becomes `unspecified-feature-branch`!